-So your visiting Lake Travis.
-Here are a few ideas / options for your stay.
-This is a BIG lake.
+Lake Travis is a BIG lake.
 There is no central/single point of access.
-Lake Travis is 63.75 miles long, has over 271 miles of shoreline and its maximum width is 4.5 miles.
+The lake is 63.75 miles long, has over 271 miles of shoreline and its maximum width is 4.5 miles.
 The lake covers 18,929 acres.
 As the “Crown Jewel” of the Central Texas Highland Lakes, Lake Travis is one of the most visited recreational vacation destinations in the state.
 Lake Travis’ limestone bottom results in it’s unique crystal clear blue waters, making it a freshwater haven for water enthusiasts.

 There are four designated “regions” of the lake used to describe access and amenities: